DandelionSprout/adfilt/README.md

 ## The tools that I use:

 • Checker for redundant/duplicate filter entries, made by Famlam: https://arestwo.org/famlam/redundantRuleChecker.html

+• Tool I used to create a JSON file for WebKit, made by the Adblock Plus developers: https://github.com/adblockplus/abp2blocklist

+• Recentmost tool I used to test IP server availability, made by Funilrys: https://github.com/funilrys/funceble (I previously used the _Find dead, redirected and/or parked domains_ tool at https://arestwo.org/famlam/redundantRuleChecker.html to great effect, but it had a ludicrously long and hardcoded 120sec waiting time before it'd label domains as dead).

 Ways one can use Sublime Text to improve his/her filter lists (https://www.sublimetext.com/):